tlahoda/functional_arrays/README.md

 ###Modifying Methods

-The modifying methods are apply, apply_range, and apply_index.
+The modifying methods are swap, apply, apply_range, and apply_index.

 The action method passed into the prototype extension will take the form: